StefanZander/lecture_notes/kg/lecture/marp/data_graphs.md

 :::: bluebox center marg2
 **Didactical Model**
-This lecture uses a continuum of _increasing "intelligence"_ as a didactical model to explain the the additions needed for the transition of simple data graphs towards semantic knowledge graphs.
+This lecture uses a continuum of _increasing complexity_ applied to data graphs to explain the additional concepts and features needed for their transistion into semantic knowledge graphs as a didactical model.
 ::::